-The current implementation of Curry preprocessor is a package managed by the Curry Package Manager CPM (see also Section 6).
+The current implementation of Curry preprocessor is a package managed by the Curry Package Manager CPM.
 Thus, to install the newest version of currypp, use the following commands:

 - > cypm update - > cypm install currypp

 This downloads the newest package, compiles it, and places the executable currypp into the directory \$HOME/.cpm/bin.
 Hence one should add this directory to the path in order to use the Curry preprocessor as described below.